4th June 2021

 Geographe Marine Research Ltd will undertake further work in this field.
 For example, additional deployment of acoustic loggers will provide data for an assessment of any changes in the underwater noise environment, including from boat traffic, and human impacts on whales in Geographe Bay.

 - Theodolite Tracking.

-In 2010, a 5 year theodolite tracking study began in Geographe Bay.
+In 2010, a 5 year theodolite tracking study began in Geographe Bay as part of South West Whale Ecology Study (SouWEST), through the Centre for Marine Science and Technology, Curtin University.
 The theodolite allows accurate tracking of whales and whale watching boats.
 By combining tracking and acoustic platforms, the research allowed for a wide range of behavioural information to be collected.
-This information included improvements in acoustic abundance estimates and assessment of the effectiveness of pingers on craypot traps in deterring whales to reduce entanglement risk.
+This information included improvements in acoustic abundance estimates and support (to DPIRD) in research investigating the effectiveness of pingers on craypot traps in deterring whales to reduce entanglement risk.
 This work has resulted in several peer-reviewed papers and reports, including one analysing the impact of boats on blue whale behaviour in Geographe Bay and another by the Dept. of Primary Industries and Regional Development.

 - Unmanned Aerial Vehicles (Drones)

 Authorised drones also are now being used to compliment the monitoring research (under permits from the Department of Biodiversity, Conservation and Attractions).

 These drones have become a very important tool for confirming species’ pod size and composition, and in identifying whale behaviours and mixed-species interactions.
 They also have enabled accurate identification of individual southern right whales, enabling the determination of residency time within Geographe Bay.

 Drone images and videos were used during the 2020 whale season to provide measurements of key whale parameters such as total length and body width.
 These measurements allow important analysis of body condition and the relative size between mothers and calves.